stacks-network/pybitcoin/rpc/README.md

 For Namecoind:

-  1. Adds get_full_profile() that can fetch an Openname profile from a linked-list of key:value entries
+  1. Support for managing a cluster of namecoind servers
-  2. Fixes the bug where value > 520 bytes can cause a key to become unusable
+  2. Adds get_full_profile() that can fetch an Openname profile from a linked-list of key:value entries
-  3. Logically separates name_transfer from name_update
+  3. Fixes the bug where value > 520 bytes can cause a key to become unusable
-  4. Adds reasonable default values for certain calls e.g., 100 as timeout for unlocking wallet
+  4. Logically separates name_transfer from name_update
-  5. Adds calls for checking if a user is registered (True/False) and if a wallet is unlocked (True/False)
+  5. Adds reasonable default values for certain calls e.g., 100 as timeout for unlocking wallet
-  6. Better error handling
+  6. Adds calls for checking if a user is registered (True/False) and if a wallet is unlocked (True/False)
-  7. Support of managing a cluster of namecoind servers (coming soon)
+  7. Better error handling

 ## Installation:

 ```